All Episodes

 That's who they are.

-Uh subsidiary tax increase that's going to affect the rich as they want you to think they're talking about.
+There's no tax increase, subsidi tax increase that's going to affect the rich as they want you to think they're talking about.

-This is another uh major education initiative from the Limbaugh Institute for Advanced Conservative Studies as this campaign unfolds.
+This is another major education initiative from the Limbaugh Institute for Advanced Conservative Studies as this campaign unfolds.

-Now here's a story from uh Reuters.
+Now, here's a story from Reuters.

 Wait a minute now.